braddocktripoli-create/SpeechyAI/README.md

 - Single self-contained HTML file — no build step, no dependencies, no backend.
 - Uses the Web Audio API for recording and analysis, with a custom JavaScript port of an STFT/FFT pipeline.
-- Labeled comparison history is stored locally in the browser via `localStorage` — it stays on your device and isn't sent anywhere.
+- Labeled comparison history is stored locally in the browser via `localStorage` — it stays on your device, isn't sent anywhere, and isn't shared between different browsers or computers.
+Each visitor starts with the same 8 built-in examples and builds their own separate history from there.
 - No external network calls of any kind once the page is loaded.